 Can Fashion Brands Innovate Sustainability?

-Can the fashion industries really innovate to bring sustainability to the heart of their values?
-When it comes to being sustainable, the fashion world falls short – but we’re looking at the smaller players who could teach the big dogs a thing or two…
+Can the fashion industry really innovate to bring sustainability to the heart of their values?
+When it comes to being sustainable, the fashion world can fall short – but we’re looking at the smaller players who could teach the big dogs a thing or two…

-There’s a whole section on the Stella McCartney website dedicated to sustainability – and in an industry.
+There’s a whole section on the Stella McCartney website dedicated to sustainability.
 Although the brand has been around 15 years, access to non-leather materials that can turn into high-fashion products are few and far between.

 Stella’s mission statement has environmental ethics are its core: “I believe in creating pieces that aren’t going to get burnt, that aren’t going to landfills, that aren’t going to damage the environment.
 For every piece in every collection I am always asking what have we done to make this garment more sustainable and what else can we do.
 It is a constant effort to improve”.